syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

 ## Steps to create Word document programmatically:

-1.Create a new Xamarin.Forms application project.
+Step 1.
+Create a new Xamarin.Forms application project.

 ![Create Xamarin application in Visual Studio](Xamarin_images/create.png)

-2.Select a project template and required platforms to deploy the application.
+Step 2.
+Select a project template and required platforms to deploy the application.
 In this application the portable assemblies to be shared across multiple platforms, the .NET Standard code sharing strategy has been selected.
 For more details about code sharing refer [here](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/code-sharing).

 N> If .NET Standard is not available in the code sharing strategy, the Portable Class Library (PCL) can be selected.

 ![Create Xamarin CodeSharing Option](Xamarin_images/xamarin_cross.png)

-3.Install [Syncfusion.Xamarin.DocIO](https://www.nuget.org/packages/Syncfusion.Xamarin.DocIO) NuGet package as a reference to the .NET Standard project in your application from [NuGet.org](https://www.nuget.org/).
+Step 3.
+Install [Syncfusion.Xamarin.DocIO](https://www.nuget.org/packages/Syncfusion.Xamarin.DocIO) NuGet package as a reference to the .NET Standard project in your application from [NuGet.org](https://www.nuget.org/).

 ![Install DocIO Xamarin NuGet package](Xamarin_images/Install_Nuget.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-4. Add new Forms XAML page in **portable project**.
+Step 4.
+Add new Forms XAML page in **portable project**.
 If there is no XAML page is defined in the App class.
 Otherwise proceed to the next step.
 <ul>
 <li>
 To add the new XAML page, right click on the project and select <b>Add > New Item</b> and add a Forms XAML Page from the list.
 Name it as MainXamlPage.